vlopez0392/Hands-on-ML---Scikit-Learn-and-TensorFlow/README.md

 This repository contains the projects, exercises and examples found in the book __Hands-on-ML-Scikit-Learn-and-TensorFlow__ by
 Aurelien Geron.

-In this book, Python, Python Pandas, Scikit-Learn and TensorFlow are used to solve problems in ML and DL, thus, the main purpose of this repository is to show and archive my learning process.
+In this book, Python, pandas, Scikit-Learn and TensorFlow are used to solve problems in ML and DL, thus, the main purpose of this repository is to show and archive my learning process.
 Whenever necessary, I will go byond to what's written in the book by adding useful Pandas and Scikit-Learn documentation such that other inexperienced learners (such as myself) have a simpler time understanding the contents of the book and these awesome tools!